-Francis Tanglao Aguas is currently the Director of the Program of Africana Studies.
+Professor Tanglao Aguas is currently the Director of the Program of Africana Studies, and has been leading the movement for the establishment of an interdisciplinary major in Asian American Studies at William and Mary since his arrival in 2005.
 He is a playwright, performer, director, producer, and teacher of theatre, film, and dance.
 He was born and raised in Pampanga, Philippines until his family left for Nigeria, West Africa where he completed his primary education.
 He graduated top of his class from the University of California, Los Angeles receiving both his B.A. in Theater, Magna Cum Laude, and his Master of Fine Arts in Dramatic Writing.
 At UCLA, he was Founding Artistic Director of Theater Underground, the university's undergraduate resident theater company.
 In 2007, The William and Mary Image Awards accorded him the Outstanding Professor Award.
 The Class of 2015 awarded him the Class of 2015 Distinguished Professorship.

 He is the author of "When the Purple Settles," winner of the Don Carlos Palanca Award in Literature, the Philippines most prestigious Literary Award.
 His other plays include "Abuja Woman" (Audrey Skirball Kenis Playwriting Award), "Where the Carabao Sleeps" (A.S.K.
 Theater Projects Award), and "Ramayana La'ar" (Virginia Gazette's Best Play of 2007).

 As a solo performance artist, Professor Aguas performed his "The Sarimanok Travels" (James Pendleton Prize) in California, Ohio, New Jersey, Hawaii, Malaysia, and the Philippines.
 His newest piece is "The Imelda Marcos of the Philippines International Dictator Training Lecture Series," which he has performed in Singapore and China.